Utilize the Arpio API to programmatically access information about your Arpio applications

 Use Cases:

-Fetch replication and application metadata
+- Fetch replication and application metadata

 Including replication timestamps, status states, and resource listings—all of which can be consumed via standard HTTP clients or scripting tools.
+These API calls are available to view on our Swagger API documentation. - View Audit Events for your Arpio Account

-🔍 Finding your Account ID in the URL
+🔍 Finding your Account ID in the URL🔍

 Your Account ID is the first randomized string in the Arpio console URL.